 Like the sound of that?
-Ascend by Wix is available as a separate subscription, ranging from just $9 to $45 per month.
+The free version of Ascend by Wix comes with all Wix plans, and its premium plans are available as a separate subscription, ranging from just $10 to $49 per month.
 Let’s take a look at what you can get on each plan below.

 This shows how much Wix can help your business grow, and with three pricing options, it suits almost anyone.
 Will your website be in the ascendancy this year?

 When it comes to choosing a website builder, security is always high up on users’ lists of concerns.
 After all, no one wants to invest a chunk of time into building the perfect website for it to be flayed open and plundered by hackers!
 So is Wix a safe option to use, and will your data – and that of your customers – be protected?

 The short answer is yes!
 Wix comes with a ton of built-in features that help to keep your website safe and secure.
 These include:

 - In-built SSL certificate – every Wix site is served over HTTPS, which means it’s protected by an SSL (Secure Sockets Layer) certificate.

 - Customer log-in area – all of your customers will have their designated area of your site.